KevinJayData/parachute/README.md

 - If we had revenue per order then we'd really be able to tell the value that each facility brings to Parachutes bottom line.
 - With a column for 'failed_orders' we could also determine if there are problem facilities in the network that we might want to improve or even exclude until a process improvement can be implemented.
 - In general, having data on each order's revenue, costs, fail rate, etc... would drive a better analysis.
+- Data on median time to order and delivery.